vokimon/godot-asset-library-client/README.md

 Interact with the Godot Asset Library

-This script retrieves all the information already available in the project to upload an Godot asset into the Godot asset library.
+This script retrieves all the information already available in the project to upload a Godot asset into the Godot asset library.

 ## Features

-- Smart metadata gathering: avoid duplicating information already there
+- Smart metadata gathering: do not duplicate metadata again
-- Smart behaviour with existing pending edits
+- Reuses existing pending edits of the same release in the library to enable corrections.
 - Smart behaviour with existing previews (still not working)
 - Shortcuts for previews hosted youtube or the repository (still not working)
+- Easy integration in Github actions or any other CI/CD platform.

 ## Install